buouob/stakeing/README.md

 yarn deploy  (to compile, deploy, and publish your contracts to the frontend)
 ```

-> 💻 View your frontend at http://localhost:3000/
+> 💻 View your fronten

-> 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend.

 ---

 ### Checkpoint 2: 🥩 Staking 💵